awsdocs/amazon-personalize-developer-guide/doc_source/filter-real-time.md

 #### Expression builder example<a name="expression-builder-example"></a>

-The following example shows how to build a filter that excludes items with a genre that you specify when you get recommendations \(note the $GENRES placeholder parameter\), and with a `DOWNLOAD_COUNT` of more than `200`, but only if the current user's age is greater than `17`\.
+The following example shows how to build a filter that excludes items with a genre that you specify when you get recommendations \(note the $GENRES placeholder parameter\)\.
+The filter also excludes items with a `DOWNLOAD_COUNT` of more than `200`, but only if the current user's age is greater than `17`\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/personalize/latest/dg/images/create-filter-expression-builder.png)